mimran1980/rusteron_gsr/rusteron-archive/README.md

 - **Stream Recording**: Enables recording of Aeron streams.
 - **Replay Handling**: Provides capabilities for replaying recorded messages.
+- **Publication**: Send messages to various Aeron channels.
+- **Subscription**: Receive messages from Aeron channels.
+- **Callbacks**: Handle events such as new publications, new subscriptions, and errors.
+- **Automatic Resource Management (`new` method only)**: The wrappers attempt to automatically manage resources, specifically when using the `new` method.
+This includes calling the appropriate `xxx_init` method during initialization and automatically invoking `xxx_close` or `xxx_destroy` methods (if one exists) during cleanup.
+However, this management is partial.
+For other methods, such as `AeronArchive::set_aeron`, it is the developer's responsibility to ensure that the arguments remain valid and alive during their use.
+Proper resource management beyond initialization requires manual handling by the user to avoid undefined behavior or resource leaks.

 ## Safety Considerations